SHAASTRIATJETKING/Creating-and-Minting-an-NFT-on-Near-Blockchain/README.md

 Simply run "yarn && yarn build" to run a build script.

+This will compile our smart contract into a .wasm file (web assembly file) which will be appear in the out/main.wasm folder.

 build.sh file contains:

     #!/bin/bash
     set -e && RUSTFLAGS='-C link-arg=-s' cargo build --target wasm32-unknown-unknown --release && mkdir -p ../out && cp target/wasm32-unknown-unknown/release/*.wasm ../out/main.wasm

+# Important Note:

+If you are facing any problem or erros in running the script using yarn build command don't panic.

+Simply run the below command:

+    rustup target add wasm32-unknown-unknown

+Then again run the command yarn build now it wont give any error.